 The Inclusion Imperative is a major five-year initiative promoting diversity and inclusive excellence in the humanities.
-The program is made possible through a grant to UMBC from The Andrew W. Mellon Foundation.
+The program is made possible through a grant to UMBC from the Mellon Foundation.

 The humanities offer crucial tools and perspectives for addressing pressing issues of civic life.
 Now more than ever, we need these humanities tools to advance local and national conversations about our history, our identities, and our common future.
 With this charge in mind, UMBC’s Dresher Center for the Humanities and College of Arts, Humanities, and Social Sciences (CAHSS) introduce the Inclusion Imperative, a major five-year initiative to promote diversity and inclusive excellence in the humanities, made possible by a grant from The Andrew W. Mellon Foundation.